Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ### Define and document thread safety guarantees

-!!! note

-    This advice is primarily targeted at library authors or anyone who maintains Python code that others might use in their own application or library.

-Broadly, we think a Python package can indicate support for the free-threaded build at one of four levels:

-- Not supported at all.
-- Supported for experimental use, multithreaded use may lead to issues
-- Supported for production use, multithreaded use is tested, and thread safety issues are clearly documented.
-- Fully supported and fully thread safe.

-You can see how supporting the free-threaded build is not all all-or-nothing thing.
-It is a perfectly valid choice to, for example, only support running on the free-threaded build in effectively single-threaded contexts and not support shared use of objects.
-It is then up to the users of your library to add locking where appropriate or needed.
-The advantage of this choice is it does not force all consumers of your library to pay any cost associated with ensuring thread safety.

 Consider adding a section to your documentation clearly documenting the thread safety guarantees of your library.
 Note any use of global state as well as whether the mutable data structures exposed by your library support sequentially consistent shared concurrent use.
-If a variable is protected by a lock, you should document that, as it may impact multithreaded scaling.
-Encourage user feedback, particularly for reports of thread-unsafe behavior in code that is documented to be thread-safe, as well as reports of poort multithreaded scaling in code that you expect to scale well.
+You should document any locks that you expect might impact multithreaded scaling for realistic workflows.
+Encourage user feedback, particularly for reports of thread-unsafe behavior in code that is documented to be thread-safe, as well as reports of poor multithreaded scaling in code that you expect to scale well.

 You can indicate the level of support for free-threading in your library by